James Ihedigbo: 2012

 "Anytime you get a chance to go against your former team, it's kind of personal".
 "I went into this game with that kind of mentality and when you put the history of these two teams on top of it, it just became a very personal and emotional thing.
 It was great the way it turned out.
 It couldn't be any sweeter.
 We just persevered through everything, all adversity that took place in the game from the things that were in our control, the penalties and the things that were outside our control," Ihedigbo said.
 "When it all accumulates in a win, we're very excited."
 The Ravens faced the Patriots again in the AFC Championship, the fourth season in a row that Ihedigbo played in the AFC Championship.
 The Ravens beat the Patriots 28-13, and qualified for the Super Bowl for the first time in 12 years.
 The Ravens defeated the San Francisco 49ers, 34–31, in Super Bowl XLVII.

 2013

-On March 12, 2013 it was announced that the Baltimore Ravens re-signed James Ihedigbo to a one-year contract.
+On March 12, 2013, it was announced that the Baltimore Ravens re-signed James Ihedigbo to a one-year contract.
 At the end of the 2013 pre-season coach John Harbaugh announced that Ihedigbo would start at safety in week 1 for the Ravens.
 In the second quarter in a game versus the Cincinnati Bengals, Ihedigbo got his first career interception from Bengals quarterback Andy Dalton.
 Later in the 4th quarter of the same game, Ihedigbo intercepted Dalton again.
 He also recorded 9 tackles.

 Detroit Lions

 On March 24, 2014, Ihedigbo signed a two-year contract with the Detroit Lions.
+Ihedigbo was considered a potential weak link in pass defense on a strong Lions defense, which finished the season third in total points allowed and first in run defense.
+He was having a strong season and seemingly had proven the doubters wrong until the second last game of the season when he was benched.

+He regained his starting role before the season ended, but was benched again in the playoffs after allowing two touchdown passes in the Lions 24-20 playoff defeat to the Dallas Cowboys, ending a disappointing season.

+Following the 2014 season Idedigbo held out for a contract increase, but was unsuccessful, and returned to training camp without any modifications to his contract.

 Buffalo Bills

 On November 15, 2016, Ihedigbo was signed by the Buffalo Bills.
-He was placed on injured reserve on December 13, 2016 with an ankle injury.
+He was placed on injured reserve on December 13, 2016, with an ankle injury.

 Ihedigbo announced his retirement from the NFL on March 19, 2018.